-- NEW SECTION.
+8 NEW SECTION.
 Sec.
-11. A person who knowingly falsifies the following information is guilty of a misdemeanor and may be suspended from participation in the program: - 9 (1) Individual and household income or ownership of a pet in order 10 to qualify for pet sterilization; - 11 (2) Prevailing fees and rates charged for spay and neuter 12 surgeries, presurgical examinations, and vaccinations; or - 13 (3) Payment requests submitted to the department for performance of services. - NEW SECTION.
+11. A person who knowingly falsifies the 9 following information is guilty of a misdemeanor and may be suspended 10 from participation in the program:

+- (1) Individual and household income or ownership of a pet in order to qualify for pet sterilization; - 13 (2) Prevailing fees and rates charged for spay and neuter 14 surgeries, presurgical examinations, and vaccinations; or

+15 (3) Payment requests submitted to the department for performance of services.

+NEW SECTION.
 Sec.
-12. Not later than April 30, 2013, and annually thereafter, the department shall prepare and submit to the governor and the legislature a report that describes and evaluates the program's performance and impact over the previous year and cumulatively since its inception.
-At the least, the report must include the following elements: The number of spay and neuter surgeries performed by individual spay/neuter surgery providers, the number of surgeries performed within each county, and the number performed statewide; the number of dogs and cats received by animal shelters and the sources and fates of these animals reported by shelter, by county, and statewide; program revenue and expenditures; effectiveness, efficiency, and accomplishment of objectives; and recommendations for legislative or administrative actions as the department deems appropriate. - NEW SECTION.
+12. By April 30, 2015, and annually thereafter, the department shall prepare and submit to the governor and the legislature a report that describes and evaluates the program's performance and impact over the previous year and cumulatively since its inception.
+At the least, the report must include the following elements: The number of spay and neuter surgeries performed by individual spay/neuter surgery providers, the number of surgeries performed within each county, and the number performed statewide; the number of dogs and cats received by animal shelters and the sources and fates of these animals reported by shelter, by county, and statewide; program revenue and expenditures; effectiveness, efficiency, and accomplishment of objectives; and recommendations for legislative or administrative actions as the department deems appropriate.

+NEW SECTION.
 Sec.
-13. To assist the department in evaluating the 28 29 impact of the program, animal care and control agencies, humane societies, and other nonprofit organizations that serve as animal 30 shelter for dogs and cats within the state must annually report to the 31 department, in a form and manner required by the department, the number 32 33 of cats, kittens, dogs, and puppies received and the sources and fates 34 of these animals.
-However, animal shelters that handle small numbers 35 of cats or dogs, as determined by the department, may not be required
+13. To assist the department in evaluating the impact of the program, animal care and control agencies, humane societies, and other nonprofit organizations that serve as animal shelter for dogs and cats within the state must annually report to the department, in a form and manner required by the department, the number of cats, kittens, dogs, and puppies received and the sources and fates

-- 1 to report.
-The department shall provide guidance to shelters on - 2 classifying animals by age, health, and other factors for reporting - 3 purposes.
-Animal shelters that fail to report as required under this - 4 section may, at the department's discretion, be disqualified from - 5 receiving moneys under this chapter.
+- 1 of these animals.
+However, animal shelters that handle small numbers - of cats or dogs, as determined by the department, may not be required - 3 to report.
+The department shall provide guidance to shelters on - 4 classifying animals by age, health, and other factors for reporting - 5 purposes.
+Animal shelters that fail to report as required under this - 6 section may, at the department's discretion, be disqualified from - 7 receiving moneys under this chapter.